Towards Biosignals-Free Autonomous Prosthetic Hand Control via Imitation Learning: Related work

 More recently, Xu et al. \cite{xu2025powered} introduced a system that utilizes a head-mounted camera to achieve an autonomous grasping and lifting algorithm.
 However, due to the camera's fixed position on the user's head, the system requires users to maintain their gaze on the target object, thereby limiting natural movement.
 Similarly, although Sharif et al. \cite{sharif2020towards, sharif2021end} claimed to achieve autonomous control, their systems are confined to simulated environments \cite{sharif2020towards}, do not account for releasing tasks, and the reliance on a desk camera \cite{sharif2021end} further restricts the range of user activities.

-Meanwhile, several notable works have exploited residual-limb kinematics to control an amputated limb.
+Meanwhile, several notable works have exploited residual-limb kinematics to control a prosthetic hand.
 Montagnani et al. \cite{montagnani2015exploiting} investigated the coordination between humeral orientation relative to the trunk and forearm pronation/supination angles during a broad spectrum of activities of daily living in healthy subjects, and found consistent postural synergies between these two segments across nearly all tasks examined.
 Kuhn et al. \cite{kuhn2024synergy} and Merad et al. \cite{merad2020assessment} mapped stump movements into prosthetic joint actions via synergy models.
 Bennett \& Goldfarb \cite{bennett2017imu} utilized a six-axis inertial measurement unit (IMU) to detect the upper-arm abduction/adduction, which was employed as the input to command the wrist rotational velocity.
 Pilarski et al. \cite{pilarski2012dynamic} proposed a dynamic switching method that learns from real-time interactions to predict user behavior and improve the way users switch between functions of powered artificial limbs.

 At the same time, proximity sensing and sensor fusion have enriched object perception capabilities.
 Mastinu et al. \cite{mastinu2024explorations} combined radar with low-resolution time-of-flight (ToF) imaging for real-time object recognition and auto-grasp planning.
 Heo et al. \cite{heo2023proximity} used embedded proximity sensors and point-cloud decision algorithms to infer intended grasp postures under a single-channel EMG interface.
-These approaches---stump kinematics, inertial measurement, proximity sensing, and mode-switch automation---together demonstrate a diverse ecosystem of semi-autonomous control paradigms that do not rely solely on cameras or computer vision.
+These approaches---stump kinematics, inertial measurement, proximity sensing, and mode-switch automation---together demonstrate a diverse ecosystem of semi-autonomous control paradigms that do not rely solely on cameras and computer vision.

 In this study, we introduce a fully automatic control method for prosthetic hands that overcomes the limitations of sEMG-dependent systems.
 Our approach is designed to address the challenges of handling diverse objects by eliminating the need for pre-defined gesture libraries.
-The system supports essential tasks—such as grasping, lifting, and releasing—while employing a wrist-mounted camera design that enhances the user's range of motion and delivers a more natural, intuitive experience.
+The system supports essential tasks-such as grasping, lifting, and releasing-while employing a wrist-mounted camera design that enhances the user's range of motion and delivers a more natural, intuitive experience.